nfdi4cat/pid4cat-model/docs/overview.md

 1. **Be persistent**: Remain accessible for as long as the identifier exists
 2. **Provide metadata**: Display key metadata about the resource
-3. **Offer access**: Provide direct access to the resource or clear instructions for obtaining access
+3. **Offer access information**: Provide direct access to the resource or clear instructions for obtaining access
 4. **Include citation information**: Show how the resource should be cited
 5. **Show provenance**: Include information about the origin and history of the resource
 6. **Be human-readable**: Present information in a user-friendly format